tryajitiono-ab/test-sdk-publish/examples/sdk-demo-example/README.md

 To start using the this demo, you need to instantiate it with some basic configuration.
 This setup requires an IAM Client ID (`VITE_CLIENT_ID`) and other core configurations.
 You can set this configuration by copying the `.env.template` to `.env` and set the configuration accordingly.

+Then, install the dependencies before start the development server

 ```sh
 # Install the dependencies.
 yarn install